 Iceland Yes, there is a shortage.

-Ireland Prior to COVID-19, Ireland was already suffering from significant shortages of medical specialists with over 500 (approx 15%) of public service consultant positions unfilled or filled on a temporary basis. :
+Ireland Prior to COVID-19, Ireland was already suffering from significant shortages of medical specialists.
+Latest figures indicate there are approximately 730 (1/5) of specialist posts in the HSE that are unfilled or filled on a temporary basis.
+In Public Health Medicine, Ireland has just 68 public healh specialists (or 1/3) the number of public health specialists compared to other countries of a similar population size and demography.
+Israel countries of a similar population size and demography.
+Italy Kasawa Yes.
+Kosovo Latvia Yes, there is a shortage, especially of nurses.

-Israel 0

-Italy 0

-Kosovo Yes.

-Latvia Yes, there is a shortage, especially of nurses.

 Lithuania So far, there was no problem.

-Luxembourg 0

-Malta 0

-Montenegro 0

-Netherlands Yes, again due to second wave of COVID-19 infections.
+Luxembourg Malta Montenegro Netherlands Yes, again due to second wave of COVID-19 infections.
 North Macedonia Yes, mostly nurses and infectologists, anesthesiologists, pulmologists and epidemiologists.
 Since the start of the pandemic all doctors and nurses were mobilized and "the method of rotation" was implemented.
-At the peak of the second wave doctors and nurses from various specialties and departments were transferred to work temporarily in COVID19 units.
+At the peak of the second wave doctors an nurses from various specialties and departments were transferred to work temporarily in COVID19 units.
 Norway In March 2020, medical students were asked to volunteer due to a foreseen shortage of medical staff.

-Poland 0

-Portugal 0

-Romania In some counties this is a reality.
+Poland Portugal Romania In some counties this is a reality.
 Residents of intensive care in the last year of training were used, and specialists in public health and epidemiology were seconded for short periods where necessary.

-Serbia 0

-Slovakia 0

-Slovenia 0

-Spain 0

-Sweden The shortage of medical specialists has affected Swedish healthcare for a long time even prior to the pandemic and has contributed to a strained work environment in both primary care and in emergency and inpatient care.
+Serbia Slovakia Slovenia Spain Sweden The shortage of medical specialists has affected Swedish healthcare for a long time even prior to the pandemic and has contributed to a strained work environment in both primary care and in emergency and inpatient care.
 Switzerland Unequal distribution.

-Turkey The Ministry of Health has not shared sufficient and appropriate data on this issue.

-UK This has been an issue pre-COVID-19 which the BMA has regularly raised with the government.
-During the first wave of the pandemic the NHS relied on medical students and retired staff returning to the front line.
-Existing staff had to be re-deployed to different settings to deal with demand, this will also be the case in the second wave.
-Ukraine 0
+Turkey The Ministry of Health has not shared sufficient and appropriate data on this issue. • • • • • • • • • • • • • • • • • • • • Workforce shortages are an ongoing issue, predating COVID.
+The BMA has regularly raised this issue with the government.
+During the first wave of the pandemic the NHS relied on medical students and retired staff returning to the front line though data on precise numbers is lacking.
+Existing staff had to be re-deployed to different settings to deal with demand, which is also be the case in the second wave.
+Ukraine Yes, severe shortages, particularly of infectionists, anaestesiologists, and nurses.
+Lack of health professionals is the biggest challenge.